-This were those bonds formed at the workplace really come in handy.
+This is were those bonds formed at the workplace really come in handy.

 Be Proactive About Fitting In At Work

-Many companies have incorporating the buddy system into their onboading process as a way to be more efficient in getting new employees familiar with the company.
+Many companies have incorporated the buddy system into their onboarding process as a way to be more efficient in getting new employees familiar with the company.

 Fitting into the company's culture can be just as important as learning job responsibilities.
 One of the reasons why you were hired is because your employer thought you'd be a good cultural.
 Now, it's your job to prove them right.
 A work buddy can help.